gdonnari/roz-form/README.md

   </Roz.Form>
 </Roz.FormProvider>
 ```

+From now on, the form state is managed by Roz.
 **In order to work properly, Roz requires you to set a `name` attribute for each managed input.**
 Roz components are basically wrappers for standard ones, plus a few extensions for validation and state management.
 This means you can use any attribute that the base component supports.